Chalwk77/JeriCraft-Plugins/Staff Commands.md

 This list is periodically updated.
 If you find any errors or omissions, please contact a member of the staff team.

+JeriCraft uses a hierarchy of ranks to organize staff members.
+The ranks are as follows:

+- **Trial-Mod** - Trial Moderator
+- **Moderator** - Moderator
+- **Admin** - Administrator
+- **Owner** - Owner

+Each rank has access to all commands of the ranks below it.
+For example, Moderators have access to all commands that Trial-Mods have access to, and Admins have access to all commands that Moderators and Trial-Mods have access to.

 | Rank      | Command                                                                                                            | Description                                                                                                                            | Permission Node(s)                                                                                                     |
 |-----------|--------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------|
 | Trial-Mod | kick `[name]` `(reason)`                                                                                           | Kick player from server (with optional reason)                                                                                         | cmi.command.kick                                                                                                       |